sdgathman/timecard/README.md

 A simple CLI for time tracking.

-The command is installed as "tcf" to avoid conflict with "tc" for linux traffic control.
+The command is installed as "tcf" (timecard fast enty) to avoid conflict with "tc" for linux traffic control.

 Simplest use: